Read on to find out what experts, CEOs and market participants had to say about the 2020 manganese outlook.

-Editorial Disclosure: American Manganese is a client of the Investing News Network.
+Editorial Disclosure: AIS Resources is a client of the Investing News Network.
 This article is not paid-for content.

 The Investing News Network does not guarantee the accuracy or thoroughness of the information reported in the interviews it conducts.
 The opinions expressed in these interviews do not reflect the opinions of the Investing News Network and do not constitute investment advice.
 All readers are encouraged to perform their own due diligence.